near/NEPs/specs/Standards/Sould Bound Token/README.md

 }

 /// An event emitted when the `account` is killed within the emitting registry.
-/// Must be emitted by an SBT registry.
+/// Must be emitted by a SBT registry.
 /// Registry must add the `account` to a blocklist and prohibit issuing SBTs to this account
 /// in the future
-/// Must be emitted by an SBT registry. type Kill {
+/// Must be emitted by a SBT registry. type Kill {
   account: AccountId;
   memo?: string;   // optional message
 }
 ```

-Whenever a recovery is made in a way that an existing SBT is burned, the `NftBurn` event must be emitted.
+Whenever a recovery is made in a way that an existing SBT is burned, the `Burn` event MUST be emitted.
+If `Revoke` burns token then `Burn` event MUST be emitted instead of `Revoke`.

 ### Recommended functions